-Do you know a baseball player, golfer (or someone else) in emotional pain?
-Maybe it's coming out as being in a slump, choking under pressure, withdrawing from competition or even quitting their sport.
+Do you know someone, maybe a performer, golfer (or someone else) in emotional pain?
+Maybe it's coming out as being in a slump, choking under pressure, withdrawing from performance, competition, friends, or even quitting their career.
 It's a problem with their mental game, it's holding them back and you'd think they want relief.
 But, they rebuff efforts to help them, perhaps even sabotaging suggestions or solutions.

 They may say (or show) how bad they feel and how much they want to overcome it, or they may just suffer in silence.
 It's especially difficult to deal with if it is a friend or loved one.

 What can help is to understand that what they are doing doesn't make sense analytically (they may even understand that).
 What I often hear from the people I work with is that it's like part of them wants relief and another part is holding them back.
 That is absolutely true.
 What's holding them back are beliefs, which are driven by powerful emotions such as anger, fear, sadness or guilt.

 How can that hold them back?
 An example is a fear of change.
 If someone is free of what's been holding them back (or can finally control it) then their life will be different.
 Maybe they can rise to the next level or get back to where they used to be.
 Their identity will change, both in their own eyes and the eyes of those around them.
 People won't be as solicitous or helpful (especially the competition or media).
 Make no mistake, that can scare the heck out of people and many times they will do anything to maintain their status quo, as painful as it may be.